 To use HTTPS, simply replace it with a URL like

-If you are doing a full file system update, now run the
+If you are doing an Operating System update, now run the

 If you are happy with the deployment, you can make it permanent by running the following command in your device terminal: